 What Are Capital Goods?

-Capital goods are items that are used to produce other goods or provide services that shoppers can buy.
-They are usually more costly goods that other companies purchase to use in creating their final product.
+Capital goods are equipment and/or assets that are used to produce goods that other companies use to create their products.

-Essentially, capital goods are not goods that are finished and ready for sale – but are the vital equipment and products that are needed to make those finished products that are ready for purchase.
+Essentially, capital goods are not goods that are finished and ready for sale – but are the vital equipment and products that are needed to make the finished products that companies can sell.

 Capital goods play an important role in different industries all over the world making it strong career path.